harveyl888/harvsite/content/post/2023-11-10_sortable_add.md

 # Case Two.
 Adding a New Value to an Existing List

 Updating the code above with an **actionButton** linked to **insertUI** allows us to add a new option to list 2 when the button is pressed.
-This approach works but you'll see that it does not update *input$reorder_list*.
+This approach works but you'll see that it does not update *input$reorder_list* until the list is updated (by moving an item).

 ```r
 library(shiny)